 An Intel Core i7 is better than a Core i5, which in turn is better than a Core i3.
 The trouble is knowing what to expect within each tier.
 Things go a little deeper.

 First, i7 does not mean a seven-core processor!
 These are just names to indicate relative performance.

-Intel releases “families” of chipsets, like the new 6th generation Skylake family or the older 5th generation Haswell family.
+Intel releases “families” of chipsets, called generations.
+The current one is the 8th-generation series called Kaby Lake Refresh.
 Each family, in turn, has its own line of Core i3, Core i5, and Core i7 series of processors.

 You can spot which generation a processor belongs to by the first digit in its four-digit model name.
-For example, the Intel Core i3-5200 belongs to the 5th generation.
-Remember, Intel’s new generations won’t support Windows 7, but since Windows 10 is a free upgrade anyway, go for the latest generation possible.
+For example, the Intel Core i3-8250 belongs to the 8th generation.

 Pro Tip: Here’s a useful rule of thumb.
 The other three digits are Intel’s assessment of how the processor compares to others in its own line.
-For example, an Intel Core i3-5350 is superior to the Core i3-5200 because 350 is higher than 200.
+For example, an Intel Core i3-8145U is superior to the Core i3-8109U because 145 is higher than 109.

-Things have changed since we last looked at Intel’s processor list.
-The model number will typically be followed by one or a combination of the following letters: U, Y, T, Q, H, and K. Here’s what they mean:
+As you can see, the model number will typically be followed by one, or a combination of the following letters: U, Y, T, Q, H, G, and K. Here’s what they mean: